 Get a paper map of where you are going for the new location.
 You never know when your data is going to run out or just flat out have no cell reception.
 A map fixes this, and it’s totally old school.

 Use this section to keep track of all your receipts.
 Then, depending on your reason for moving and the tax laws, you can claim some or all of your moving expenses.
 Plus, it’s good to have if you have to contact people about an item after you settle in.

 Call me crazy (you wouldn’t be the first), but I don’t like the idea of all my passwords being stored somewhere.
 I know you can do it everywhere, but there are certain ones I don’t want to be saved anywhere but in my head.
 Except my memory is terrible.
 So I keep everything on a password tracker so we can

 Other Things to Include in Your Moving Binder

 There are likely other things you will need in your moving binder.
 Important phone numbers, anything else you need for the big move.
 Keep another section at the back of the binder for taking notes, other items that pop up, and things that don’t fall into all of the other categories.
 You’ll be happy to have this.

 Are you still trying to sell your house?
 Here’s the cheapest way to sell a house

 Buy a Moving Binder Printable

-If all of this sounds like a lot of work to make and print out, don’t worry we’ve got your back.
+If all of this sounds like a lot of work to make and print out, don’t worry; we’ve got your back.
 We’ve made our own moving binder that you can use to get prepared and organize your move easily and effortlessly.
-Simply click on the button below and you can buy our moving binder.
+Simply click the button below, and buy our moving binder.
 You can see more details in our store.